Home | About Us | History

 January 1, 1982

-“Key to the Future” Campaign raised $5,982,525, almost a million dollars over the goal.
-First all-UWM campus campaign.
+UWM’s first comprehensive “Key to the Future” Campaign raises $5,982,525 — almost a million dollars over the goal!

-Adopted Foundation mission statement: “In partnership with the University of Wisconsin-Milwaukee, the mission of the UWM Foundation is to obtain and manage private external resources to
+“In partnership with the University of Wisconsin-Milwaukee, the mission of the UWM Foundation is to obtain and manage private external resources to assist UWM in achieving its goals and to coordinate all private external fundraising activities.”

 1990-1992

-Annual Phonathon Campaign grew from a two-week volunteer effort to a year-round program.
-Paid student callers and a professional staff directed the Phonathon.
+The Annual Phonathon Campaign grows from a two-week volunteer effort to a year-round program with paid student callers and professional staff.

 1992